WangWangIsDog/Matrix-API/README.md

 # Matrix-API

-# Basic matrix and vertor math manipulations with txt files as inputs
+# Basic matrix and vector math manipulations with txt files as inputs